-The New York Red Bulls will host the Vancouver Whitecaps in the 1st Leg of a Quarterfinal of the CONCACAF Champions League on Wednesday, February 22.
-They will travel to Vancouver for the 2nd Leg on Wednesday, March 2.
+The New York Red Bulls will visit San José, Costa Rica, to play Club Deportivo Olimpia in the 1st Leg of a Round of 16 match of the CONCACAF Champions League on Thursday, February 22.
+Why they are going to Costa Rica when Olimpia are in Honduras, and have a 35,000-seat stadium, I don't know.
+But the Red Bulls will host Olimpia for the 2nd Leg on Wednesday, March 1.

-The winner will advance to a Semifinal, against the survivor of a Quarterfinal between 2 Mexican teams, UNAM and UANL, to be played the weeks of March 14 and April 4.
-The Final will be held over 2 legs, on April 19 and 26.
+The winner will advance to a Quarterfinal, against the survivor of a Quarterfinal between another Honduran team, FC Motagua, and Mexican team Club Tijuana, a.k.a.
+Xolos (The Hounds).
+Those matches will be held on the weeks starting March 6 and 13.
+The Semifinals will be played on the weeks of April 3 and 10.
+The Final will be held over 2 legs, on April 17 and 24.

 If you're going for more than just the game, and also seeing New York City, the easier hotels to get into, both for cost and availability, may be in the Outer Boroughs (Brooklyn, Queens, The Bronx and Staten Island) or New Jersey.

-New York and New Jersey are in the Eastern Time Zone, so if you also live there, if your team is NYCFC, Philadelphia, D.C., New England, Montreal, Toronto, Orlando, Columbus or Atlanta, the times will be the same; in the Central Time Zone, Chicago, Minnesota, Kansas City, Dallas or Houston, 1 hour ahead; Mountain Time, Colorado or Salt Lake, 2 ahead; Pacific Time, Los Angeles, San Jose, Portland, Seattle or Vancouver, 3 ahead.
+New York and New Jersey are in the Eastern Time Zone, so if you also live there, if your team is NYCFC, Philadelphia, D.C., New England, Montreal, Toronto, Orlando, Columbus or Atlanta, the times will be the same; in the Central Time Zone, Chicago, Minnesota, Kansas City, Dallas or Houston, 1 hour ahead; Mountain Time, Colorado or Salt Lake, 2 ahead; Pacific Time, either of the Los Angeles teams, San Jose, Portland, Seattle or Vancouver, 3 ahead.

 Tickets.
 The official seating capacity of Red Bull Arena is 25,000 seats even.
-In 2016, the Red Bulls averaged 20,620 fans per home game.
-Although that represented an increase of about 1,000 over 2015, and ranked 9th out of 20 MLS teams in average, that's just 82.5 percent of capacity.
-Only the Chicago Fire and FC Dallas had a lower percentage.
+In 2016, the Red Bulls averaged 21,175 fans per home game.
+Although that represented an increase of about 500 over 2016, and that was about 1,000 over 2015, and ranked 8th out of 22 MLS teams in average, that's just 84.7 percent of capacity.

 "Derbies," games against NYCFC, Philly, DC and New England, will naturally have greater demand than for games against Midwestern, Western, or Canadian teams.
-And, seeing as how this is, technically, the season opener, and a tournament that isn't particularly well-advertised, you can probably get any seat for which you're willing to spend.
+And, seeing as how the CONCACAF Champions League Round of 16 is, technically, the season opener, and a tournament that isn't particularly well-advertised, you can probably get any seat for which you're willing to spend.

 A word of warning: If you buy tickets online or over the phone, the Red Bulls' ticket department will, at many a later date, be very aggressive in trying to get you to buy more.
 They will e-mail you.
-They will call you.
+They will call you on the phone.
 They will repeat this process.
+Over and over again.
 They are relentless.
 They are polite about it, but they will not give up.